olaviinha/FinnStonks/README.md

 3. [User interface and how to use it](#user-interface-and-how-to-use-it)
 5. [Motivation](#motivation)

-### Used APIs and how to obtain required API key
+### Used APIs and how to obtain required API key (free)

-FinnStonks uses two APIs:
+FinnStonks uses two free APIs:
 1. European Central Bank's [Foreign exchange rates API](https://exchangeratesapi.io) for up-to-date real-time USD to EUR conversion.
 2. Bloomberg's